Ashtons Legal has been acting for people with asbestos-related problems for over twenty years.

-Ashtons Legal specialist asbestos team is extremely experienced in supporting clients with legal advice and submitting benefit applications to ensure both you and your family receive all the benefits you are entitled to claim through the Department for Work and Pensions.
+Our specialist asbestos team are very experienced in supporting clients with legal advice and submitting benefit applications to ensure both you and your family receive all the benefits you are entitled to claim.

-Ashtons Legal will complete and send off an application form on your behalf.
-All victims of mesothelioma and asbestos related diseases are entitled to lump sum payments from the Department for Work and Pensions provided they have not already received compensation in a civil legal claim.
+In addition to the above, all victims of mesothelioma disease are entitled to lump-sum payments from the Department for Work and Pensions (‘DWP’) provided they have not already received compensation in a civil legal claim.

-There are two separate schemes for mesothelioma suffers:
+There are two separate schemes for mesothelioma sufferers:

 What is the difference between the 1979 Act and the 2008 Scheme?